Ring of Bright Water: Background

 Gavin Maxwell wrote Ring of Bright Water in the early summer months of 1959, leading up to a publication date of 12 September 1960.
 Substantial sections were written outdoors by a waterfall near Camusfeàrna, the name Maxwell gave his house at Sandaig near Glenelg.
 He wrote the book in longhand, with a fountain pen, in six foolscap barristers' case books.
-The manuscripts are now preserved in the National Library for Scotland, including a inky otter's footprint on volume 3.
+The manuscripts are now preserved in the National Library for Scotland, including an inky otter's footprint on volume 3.

 The book's origins relate to the events after Maxwell's previous book, A Reed Shaken by the Wind.
 This was critically successful, winning the 1957 Heinemann prize, but was not so successful in terms of book sales and thus royalties.
 Maxwell had a pressing need for money, and suggested to his literary agent, Peter Janson-Smith, that his next book should be based in Asia.
 Janson-Smith and his publisher, Longman were worried at the potential expense of any advance, given Maxwell's poor track record with budgetary self-control.
 In early 1958 his editor at Longman, George Hardinge, had another idea, which he suggested to Mark Longman and Janson-Smith - could Maxwell be persuaded to write about life with his otters in London and Scotland?
 Janson-Smith then took the idea to Maxwell, and probably to his surprise, Maxwell was strongly taken by the proposal.
 He wrote a draft section of part of the book - the herring-fry silver fish scene which is now part of chapter 4 - in just a few days, and presented this draft to Janson-Smith and Longman.
 Both were impressed by the quality of writing and Longman decided that a big print run would be allocated to the final book.
 Maxwell was given a £1250 advance (equivalent to around £25,000 in 2025 terms) on 4 March 1958.